Guide to voting

 Yes - each polling station will have one booth that is wider and has a lower writing shelf designed for voters using a wheelchair.
 If a polling station has alternative access for wheelchair users this will be signposted.

 For voters with sight difficulties there is a large version of the ballot paper available to read, although the ballot paper issued will be the same for everyone.
-A tactile device with both raised and Braille numbers which can be attached to the ballot paper is also available at each polling station.
+A tactile device with both raised and Braille numbers which can be attached to the ballot paper is also available at each polling station, along with a QR code which can be scanned to read out the candidates standing for election and the order they are in on the ballot paper.

 If you would like to know whether disabled car parking and toilet facilities are available at your polling station, and what if any, accessibility issues you might encounter please contact us.